 Smart meters can be hacked to cut power bills

-Smart meters widely used in Spain can be hacked to under-report energy use, security researchers have found, says the BBC.
+Spanish smart meters can be hacked to under-report energy use, security researchers have found, says the BBC.

 Poorly protected credentials inside the devices could let attackers take control over the gadgets, warn the researchers.